Scintigraphy - bone

 An abnormal scan will show "hot spots" and/or "cold spots" as compared to surrounding bone.
 Hot spots are areas where there is an increased collection of the radioactive material.
 Cold spots are areas that have taken up less of the radioactive material.

-Bone scan findings must be compared with other imaging studies, in addition to clinical information.
+Bone scan findings must be compared with other imaging studies, such as x-rays or CT scans, in addition to clinical information.
 Your provider will discuss any abnormal findings with you.

 If you are pregnant or nursing, the test may be postponed to prevent exposing the baby to radiation.
 If you must have the test while breastfeeding, you should pump and throw away the breast milk for the next 2 days.